dioptx/advanced-python-workshop/README.md

 # advanced-python-workshop
-Workshop about advanced python patterns, and their real life usability spectrums.
+Workshop about advanced python patterns, and their real life usability spectrum.

 ### References:
 - [James Powell: So you want to be a Python expert?](https://www.youtube.com/watch?v=cKPlPJyQrt4)